 Sally was given several signs she needed to slow down: She’s tired and not thinking clearly.
 She’s not sleeping well because extreme stress puts you on alert (stress response).
 She spilled her coffee on important paperwork that she rushed to get done.
 She stubbed her toe, hit her head, nearly hit a few pedestrians and a migraine begins to manifest from all of the stress, lack of awareness and unconsciously speeding through her day.
 Do you think these are coincidences?
 Clearly not.

-The stress response means diminished digestion, assimilation, diminishes calorie burning, can cause overeating and binge eating, poor choices, digestive upset, joint pain, lowers your immune system, can cause food sensitivities, fatigue, moodiness, inability to lose weight, and weight gain.
+The stress response means diminished digestion, assimilation, and diminished calorie burning, can cause overeating and binge eating, poor choices, digestive upset, joint pain, lowers your immune system, can cause food sensitivities, fatigue, moodiness, inability to lose weight, and weight gain.
 Whoa!
 Is that enough to influence Sally to slow down?

 So what is your body telling you?
 How do you know?